2003 Purdue Boilermakers football team: Northwestern

-The Boilermakers returned home and to their winning formula of ball control running, play-action passing and turnover-producing defense to bounce back from the nightmare in Ann Arbor, defeating the solid Northwestern Wildcats 34-14 to improve to 7-2 and stay in the hunt for a share of the Big Ten title.
+The Boilermakers returned home and to their formula of ball control running, play-action passing and turnover-producing defense to bounce back from Ann Arbor, defeating the Northwestern Wildcats 34–14 to improve to 7–2 and stay in the hunt for a share of the Big Ten title.

 The Wildcats had excelled at ball security with an NCAA-low 2 lost fumbles, but they came apart against the Purdue defense by losing 4 fumbles.
-Two of these were turned into first quarter touchdowns by the Boilermaker offense, led by an efficient Kyle Orton (14-24; 212 yards, 1 rushing touchdown).
+Two of these were turned into first quarter touchdowns by the Boilermaker offense, led by an efficient Kyle Orton (14–24; 212 yards, 1 rushing touchdown).
 Late in the 3rd quarter, after the Purdue defense had stopped Northwestern on a goal line stand, the Boilermakers embarked on a 98-yard touchdown drive that ended with RB Jerod Void's 2nd touchdown run to effectively put the game away.

-Senior WR John Standeford set the Big Ten career receiving yards record in this game, getting a brief ovation after a 31 yard catch in the 4th quarter.
+Senior WR John Standeford set the Big Ten career receiving yards record in this game, getting a brief ovation after a 31-yard catch in the 4th quarter.